John Aaron: Early life

 John Aaron was born in Wellington, Texas, and grew up in rural Western Oklahoma near Vinson, one of the youngest of a family of seven children.
 His mother was a minister, and his father was a cattle rancher.
 After spending a year attending Bethany Nazarene College, he transferred to Southwestern Oklahoma State University, from which he graduated in 1964 with a Bachelor of Science degree in Physics.
 Although he had intended to teach and ranch after graduating from college, he applied for a job with NASA on the recommendation of a friend.

 NASA career

 Gemini

 When he arrived at NASA, Aaron was trained as an EECOM, a flight controller with specific responsibility for the electrical, environmental and communications systems on board the spacecraft.
 By January 19, 1965, when the unmanned Gemini 2 was launched, he was already working in Mission Control as Chief EECOM Officer, which he did through 1967.

 Apollo

-Aaron pivoted his work as Chief EECOM Officer of the Command and Service Module to the Apollo program in 1967 where he continued through 1969.
-In 1969 he moved on to serve as Section Head, Electrical Power, Electrical & Instrumentation Systems Section, a position he held for 4 years.
+In 1967, Aaron became Chief EECOM Officer of the Command and Service Module in the Apollo program.
+In 1969, he moved on to serve as Section Head, Electrical Power, Electrical & Instrumentation Systems Section, a position he would hold for four years.